Embroidermodder/embroidermodder.github.io/content/_index.md

 defined challenges.
 Also the design of the software, which has mostly carried over from the other 3 core developers, is also almost ready to be tested in this way.
 So with that he's making this clear statement of intent:

-> *Embroidermodder 2.0.0 beta and regularly updated developer builds will be ready before 2023.*
+> *Embroidermodder 2.0.0 beta and regularly updated developer builds will be ready before March 2023.*
 >
 > Robin Swift, writing November 2022